 As well as providing project management, lighting and scenography design, Arup carried out structural, mechanical, electrical, advanced geometric modelling, materials, façade, access and fire engineering work.

-We were a team with the client and architect, looking for the right location, techniques and materials. ” Mitsuhiro Kanada
+We were a team with the client and architect, looking for the right location, techniques and materials. ” Mitsuhiro Kanada Senior Consultant

-We integrated the lighting invisibly into the architecture, creating a very special experience for visitors ” Simone Collon
+We integrated the lighting invisibly into the architecture, creating a very special experience for visitors ” Simone Collon Lighting Design Leader

 Challenging facade design

-The pavilion's complex curving structure required each of its façade panels to be of a different size and shape.
+The pavilion's complex curving structure required each of its facade panels to be of a different size and shape.
 However, it also needed to be assembled and dismantled easily and quickly.
 Arup's facade design achieved this and also ensured that it could be manufactured rapidly.

 As well as FRP, the façade design made use of ETFE, a safe and strong plastic material, for transparent sections, such as the six roof lights.
 Manufacturing these panels was made easier by modelling the whole building in 3D, right down to details such as the guttering.